TechnoFractal/TaskBot/README.md

 -subj "/C=RU/ST=Moscow/L=Pushkino/O=KoshkaSoft/CN=domain.org"
 ```

+*IMPORTANT*!
+You need to set CN exactly as your domain name of the outer
+callback for Telegramm.

+Perform follow (curl) step after you will achive all the goals described
+below, and have all necessary data.
-Upload certificate and set callback:
+When you will have all the data, than: upload certificate and set callback:

 ```
 curl \